Accessories and Peripherals

 Plugging your MIDI Sprout to an iPhone

 If you have a MIDI Sprout but didn’t get the MIDI Sprout for iPhone bundle, the one thing you’re missing is the iConnectMIDI1 Lightning Version, 1-in 1-out USB to MIDI Interface for Mac, PC and iOS.
-This allows you to plug your MIDI Sprout into your iPhone to listen to your plants using our app.
+This allows you to plug your MIDI Sprout into your iPhone to listen to your plant music using our app.
 It also includes an adapter to connect your MIDI Sprout to a computer for use with a digital audio workstation or other music applications.
 If you haven’t purchased a MIDI Sprout yet, get the MIDI Sprout for iPhone bundle and save $10 from what you would pay if you bought the MIDI Sprout and iConnectivity cable separately.

 It’s worth mentioning that if any of the below options sound too complicated, you can always pick up a brand new iPhone 5C on Amazon for just over $100.
 We’ve also found used ones in excellent condition on Facebook Marketplace or Craigslist for $50-100.
 These also have headphone jacks, unlike newer phones.